Rayologist/formik-mantine-typescript-template/README.md

 # Mantine-styled Formik Components in Typescript

+**Notice: This repository is no longer maintained, beacuse the author has switched to using react-hook-from and zod.
+[Here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template) is the repository that is being actively mantained**

-This [mantine-next-template](https://github.com/mantinedev/mantine-next-template) integrates [Formik](https://github.com/jaredpalmer/formik) as a means of form contol.
+This [mantine-next-template](https://github.com/mantinedev/mantine-next-template) integrates [Formik](https://github.com/jaredpalmer/formik) as a means of form contol and [Yup](https://github.com/jquense/yup) as form validtion.
 Input components developed by Mantine can be easily controlled through `<FormikController />`.

 ## The `useSimpleForm` Hook